Tips for relieving the stress of caregiving

 Take time for other family and friends.
 Participate in a support network for all those times you feel overwhelmed.
 No one should have to shoulder the burden alone.
 By reaching out for the help you need, you are strengthening yourself and making sure that you can provide the best care experience possible.

 Family care giving offers the unique experience of caring for a loved one.
 It also presents many challenges and stressful situations.
-By identifying useful resources and utilizing help when needed, you are enhancing both of your lives.
+By identifying useful resources and utilizing help when needed so you can focu on your ownn self care as a family caregiver, you are enhancing both of your lives.

 Take the Next Step: